faizeraza/Jarvis-Virtual-Assistant/README.md

 Please read [CONTRIBUTING.md](https://github.com/Gladiator07/JARVIS/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License
-This project is licensed under [MIT License](https://github.com/Gladiator07/JARVIS/blob/master/LICENSE) 2021 Atharva Ingle
+This project is licensed under [MIT License](https://github.com/Gladiator07/JARVIS/blob/master/LICENSE)

 ## Future Improvements
 - Generalized conversations can be made possible by incorporating Natural Language Processing